PeiyuanQi/peiyuanqi.github.io/README.md

 ## Deploying

-run `npm run predeploy`, make sure there is folder docs/, but no build/.
+First, run `npm run predeploy`, make sure there is folder docs/, but no build/.

 ### Deploying to Github Pages